-- DRR strategy and improvement of DRR sector legislative field.
+- Advocacy of DRR issues, DRR strategy and improvement of DRR sector legislative field.

-- Increase the effectiveness of decision-making in DRR system.
+- Increase the effectiveness of decision-making in DRR NP system.

-- Introduction of DRR mechanisms, application of common methodology and creation of databases.
+- Introduction of DRR NP mechanisms, application of common methodology and creation of databases.

-- Strengthening DRR capacities and knowledge, introduction of DRR studies in education system, as well as raising awareness.
+- Strengthening DRR NP capacities and knowledge in all levels, introduction of DRR studies in education system, as well as raising awareness.

 - Inclusion of DRR in all development programs for empowering sustainable development of the country.